 Homeowners who lost their homes because they were not properly offered loss mitigation options or were otherwise improperly foreclosed on between January 1, 2008 and December 31, 2011 were eligible for cash payouts from a $1.5 billion fund.

 Amount of the payout.
-Borrowers who submitted a valid payment claim form through the National Mortgage Settlement will receive a check for approximately $1,480.
+Borrowers who submitted a valid payment claim form through the National Mortgage Settlement received a check for approximately $1,480.
 Checks went out between June 10, 2013, and June 17, 2013.
 (The deadline to make a claim was January 18, 2013.)

 Funding to the States